SrijanBadhya/Debsoc/Running the PES Debsoc.md

 In an attempt to reach a decision, I texted, "Who wants to adj?", and nobody responded.
 Anyway my seniors saw it and the next debate session I was ripped apart.
 I said that since adjing was undesirable for everyone, they should have a fair system to select the adj, possibly spinning a wheel.
 I got told off for dissing on adjing and getting defensive (which is valid, I was), and was told that I'd be the adj (who saw this coming am I right).
-I had never been told that judges competed too, so I felt even more useless.
+I had never been told that judges competed too, so I felt like I'd just be useless.
 Being a forced adj for CUPD didn't get me to like adjing either.
 For those who know me, things changed eventually, and I ended up adjing 3x more debates than I've spoken in.
 Anyway, this highlights a couple problems with adjing.